Parfet/PAR-Backend-Consumer/docs/parties/delete.md

 ```
 status 400
 {
-    message: 'party owner can not leave party'
+    message: "party owner can not leave party"
 }
 {
-    message: 'only member of this party can leave party'
+    message: "only member of this party can leave party"
 }
 status 500
 {
-    message: 'leave party failed'
+    message: "leave party failed"
 }
 {
-    message: error message
+    message: ${error_message}
 }
 ```